We write a ton of blog posts for our websites.

 Review the comments on all your posts.
 You should do that even when you’re not trying to come up with new ideas.

 It gives you a chance to communicate with your audience.
-Always respond to their comments.
+But remember to always respond to their comments.

 These comments can be a great source of inspiration.
-I can pull concepts from them to write about in the future.
+We can pull concepts from them to write about in the future.

 If people ask questions in the comments section, those questions could be used as titles for a new topic.
 Just tweak a few words or so to make it SEO friendly.

-Regardless of what your audience comments about, I’m confident you can generate at least one or two ideas from this section of each post you publish.
+Regardless of what your audience comments about, we’re confident you can generate at least one or two ideas from this section of each post you publish.

 The great thing about this source is it’s nearly never-ending.
 As long as you keep publishing new posts, there will always be new ideas hidden in the comments.